-Note: All of the metrics described in this section are only available on Armv8 systems.
+Note: Metrics described in this section are only available on Armv8 and IBM Power systems.
 These metrics are not available on virtual machines.
-Linux perf events performance events counters will need to be accessible on all systems on which the target program will run.
-See section F.3.1 for details.
+Linux perf events performance events counters must be accessible on all systems on which the target program runs.
+See section F.3.1 or F.4 for details.

-6.4.1 Cycles per instruction
+Cycles per instruction

-The average amount of CPU cycles lapsed per retired instruction.
-This metric is affected by CPU frequency scaling and various issues, most notably hardware interrupt counts.
+The average amount of CPU cycles lapsed for each retired instruction.
+This metric is affected by CPU frequency scaling and various issues, particularly hardware interrupt counts.